How much life insurance do I need?

 - Think of any assets that won't be needed by your survivors and can therefore be liquidated on your death2.

 Once all three parts are reviewed together, you will be able to determine the appropriate amount of life insurance you need to protect your family’s lifestyle.
-An example of all three parts in action, is posted below the assessment tool.

 Let's look at an example of all three parts at work: